With that in mind, the LG G7 is the next smartphone expected to come from the South Korean company and it looks like we'll see it during the Spring.

-LG G7: Release date
+LG G7 Release date and launch

 - Likely to be waterproof with drop protection

-- Similar design to G6 expected
+- Similar design to G6 and V30 expected

 - Combination of metal and glass again?

 The rumours surrounding the LG G7's design have been few and far between but we aren't expecting there to be a great deal of change compared to the LG G6.
+Check out these new renders by Ben Geskin - showing a 'notch'-type design.
+It appears that - just like almost everybody else apart from Samsung - we will get a notch with the G7.

-It might see some refinements, perhaps taking a few tips from the LG V30, but overall, a similar look to the G6 flagship is likely.
+The G7 design will surely see some refinements, perhaps taking a few tips from the LG V30, but overall, a similar look to the G6 flagship is likely.
 This means you can probably bet on a glass and metal sandwich design, waterproofing, drop protection and an almost all-screen front.

-It's also very likely that there will be a dual-camera on the rear of the device and probably a circular fingerprint sensor, unless LG chooses to ditch fingerprint recognition altogether in favour of another biometric security technology, like Apple did with the iPhone X.
+It's also very likely that there will be a dual-camera on the rear of the device and probably a circular fingerprint sensor, unless LG chooses to ditch fingerprint recognition altogether in favour of another biometric security technology, as Apple did with the iPhone X.

 LG does like to experiment with design (remember the modular G5), so you can never be too sure what it has up its sleeve.

-- 18:9 aspect ratio display expected again
+- 18:9 aspect ratio display expected

 - Likely to be around 5.7-inches